 This course focuses on managing health information in health care facilities other than acute care hospitals.
 An introduction to the basic components of the content, use and structure of health care data and data sets and how these components link to primary and secondary record systems.
 Topics to be discussed include the content of the health record, documentation requirements, health care data sets, registries and indices, forms and screen design and primary versus secondary records.
 An explanation of the organization, financing and delivery of healthcare services will be discussed, as well as a discussion of such topics as accreditation standards and licensure and regulatory agencies.
+Must earn a grade of "C" or better in this course to proceed.
 (Prerequisite(s): MEDS 1420) 2C/2/0/0